zqur/WakeOnLanBot/README.md

 </div>

 ## 📄 Description
 This is the setup process for the **M5Atom** ESP32 board.
 A telegram bot is hosted on the board and listens for user commands, when the `/wol` command is received a Wake-on-Lan packet is broadcasted on the local network in order to turn on targeted device.
+No need for static IPs!

 ⚡ The board can stay running for about **1$** in electricity per year, the power consumption is less than half a watt.
 (Mileage may vary depending on ESP32 board used)